 The distance is affected by the weight of the occupant.
 The lighter the occupant, the more distance you are likely to get from your scooter.
 Rider weight can also be affected indirectly with the scooter.
 Those who may have been able and previously used to walk to the shops may use their scooter for that trip.

-Think about the terrain that you are travelling on.
+Think about the terrain that you are traveling on.
 Up and down hills versus a flat pavement will make a difference in the ability of the scooter on one charge.
 Imagine that you charge your scooter overnight.
 You may go on flat terrain and the charge will last you a week.
 Change that terrain to hills and that charge may only work for 2-3 days.

 I would encourage you to ask yourself questions about your scooter driving when you are reading this.
 Do I drive safely?
 Have I tried to take a passenger?
 Have I driven too fast?
 Have I gone too far on one charge?
 Have I over accelerated the scooter?
 All of these things and more impact the range that you are able to go.